Chrisinho8/DACH-data-job-market/README.md

   paragraph*, a floor rather than a requirement rate.
 The truncation window is identical for every posting, so relative comparisons between tools hold; absolute rates do not.
-- **Salary data is almost entirely absent**, so nothing is published beyond the disclosure rate.
 - **The AI / ML family includes software engineering roles that merely mention AI**, which inflates it.
 It is the largest family partly for that reason.